Ngwaru/pdf_app/README.md

 📄 PDF App
 PDF App is a lightweight Python-based web application designed to merge multiple PDF files into a single document.
-It provides a simple interface for uploading PDFs and combines them seamlessly using Flask and PyPDF2.
+It provides a simple interface for uploading PDFs and combines them seamlessly using Streamlit and PyPDF2.
 The project also includes a Jupyter notebook for experimenting with PDF merging and a Docker setup for containerized deployment.

 🚀 Features
 - Merge PDFs: Upload multiple PDF files and merge them into one.
-- Web Interface: Simple Flask-powered UI for easy interaction.
+- Web Interface: Simple Streamlit-powered UI for easy interaction.
-- Notebook Support: Includes PdfMerge.ipynb for interactive testing.
 - Dockerized: Ready-to-run Dockerfile for container deployment.

 🛠️ Installation